nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Display all internship applications using the `/list` command.
 Ensure that applications for "Google" and "Yahoo" are present in the list.

     2. Test case: `/pending 2`<br>
-       Expected: The status of the 2nd application (e.g., "Yahoo") is updated to `PENDING`.
+       Expected: The status of the second application (e.g., "Yahoo") is updated to `PENDING`.

 3. Update status to `REJECTED`

     1. Prerequisites: Display all internship applications using the `/list` command.
 Ensure that applications for "Google" and "Yahoo" are present in the list.

     2. Test case: `/reject 1`<br>
-       Expected: The status of the 1st application (e.g., "Google") is updated to `REJECTED`.
+       Expected: The status of the first application (e.g., "Google") is updated to `REJECTED`.

 <br></br>